Why Is Public Housing Dying Out in the UK?

 Even more worrying are the new pay-to-stay rules, which Courtesi estimates could affect between 25 and 30 percent of the residents.

 Back and neck problems mean he can only work part-time at the moment, but should his circumstances change, he too could be affected.
-"Say my pay rate went up from £38,000 to just over £40,000," he says.
+"Say my pay rate went up from £38,000 [$53,000] to just over £40,000 [$56,000]," he says.
 "I would be in a situation where I was paying more out in rent as a social housing tenant if my pay grade goes up.
-How does that incentivise me to improve my circumstances as a person in the labour market?"
+How does that incentivize me to improve my circumstances as a person in the labor market?"

 The housing bill passed through Parliament, but resistance is beginning to build.
-In March, peers in the House of Lords published over 100 amendments including plans to block pay-to-stay, the end of secure tenancy and the sell-off of housing association property and high-value council homes.
+In March, peers in the House of Lords published over 100 amendments including plans to block pay-to-stay, the end of secure tenancy, and the sell-off of housing association property and high-value homes.
 A vote on that will take place in March.
-Meanwhile, a new campaign called Kill the Housing Bill – Secure Homes For All has been set up by a coalition of different groups, including Camden Assembly of Tenants, of which Courtesi is a member.
+Meanwhile, a new campaign called Kill the Housing Bill—Secure Homes for All has been set up by a coalition of different groups, including Camden Assembly of Tenants, of which Courtesi is a member.